What is this medication?

 - certain medicines for fungal infections like fluconazole, itraconazole, ketoconazole, posaconazole, and voriconazole

-- certain antibiotics like clarithromycin, chloramphenicol, telithromycin, and dalfopristin; quinupristin
+- certain antibiotics like clarithromycin, chloramphenicol, erythromycin, telithromycin, and dalfopristin; quinupristin

 - certain medicines for seizures like carbamazepine, phenobarbital, fosphenytoin/phenytoin, and primidone